INSPIRE-MIF/application-schemas/governance-release-process/process.md

 ## Release process

-The release of the endorsed changes to the INSPIRE schemas happens twice a year and it is scheduled to take place on January 31 and July 31.
+The release of the endorsed changes to the INSPIRE schemas happens twice a year and it is scheduled to take place on **January 31** and **July 31**.
 This means that:

 * all the changes endorsed by the MIG (either after the two-week scrutiny or during the MIG meeting in June) between February and July will be included in the release published on July 31;
 * all the changes endorsed by the MIG (either after the two-week scrutiny or during the MIG meeting in November) between August and January will be included in the release published on January 31.